elcodi/docs/docs/components/menu.md

 you can decide if this node (and all subnodes) must continue being inside the menu.

+If a node is considered as invalid, then all subnodes will, automatically, treated as invalids.

 Let's see an example of a MenuFilter that removed a node if this one is not enabled.